jamesbriggs/pgloader_wrapper/README.md

 # pgloader_wrapper
-Wrapper or driver script to script pgloader for instant or iterative database migrations.
+Wrapper or driver script to automate the pgloader ETL utility for instant or iterative database migrations.

 Introduction
 -----